 7. Do I need a permit?
 Who will obtain it?

-A permit ensures electrical work will be checked by a city inspector-an important safeguard for homeowners.
-It's standard for electricians (not homeowners) to pull permits.
+A permit ensures electrical work will be checked by a city inspector -- an important safeguard for homeowners.
+It's standard for electrical contractors (not homeowners) to pull permits.

 8. Who will perform the work?